Otter info

 4. Nutrition & Hydration: During the race

 Adequate fueling during an event is paramount to getting the best out of your body.
-The Munchie Point at the 2022 Retto will be stocked with Kauai snacks that have all been selected to help you have your best race.
+The Munchie Point aid station, around the halfway mark, will be well stocked to ensure you have a selection of nutrition to choose from.

 Individual requirements will vary from person to person, but a good rule of thumb is to aim for about 0.8-1g of carbohydrates per kg of body weight PER HOUR of exercise or 1g of carbohydrates per minute of exercise e.g. 60g per hour and upwards.
 Make sure that you progress towards this.
 Don’t start at 60g per hour if you are not used to this, as you may experience gut discomfort.
 Your gut needs to be trained, too, so build it slowly.